 OK, we’re not going to pretend that staring at wildlife on a screen is in any way the same as actually existing in that space.
 What we can say is that there are some online opportunities to explore nature that creates a different kind of experience.
 If you check out Instagram pages like National Geographic and The Nature Conservancy, you’ll get quick glimpses of nature.
 For more immersive experiences, we recently shared a post on ways to do virtual tours of America’s national parks or museums around the world.
 Might not be exactly what you want, but it’s better than watching another episode of Homeland.

-4. Join a Boomerang from Home workshop
+4. Join a Boomerang online class

 Looking for more ways to connect with nature?
 Read our article on recharging with nature from home.